 How Capena began

-The original settlement of Capena was founded on the site nowadays known as La Civitucola (shown below), some three kilometres north of present-day Capena (which was called Leprignano until 1933).
+The original settlement of Capena was founded on the site nowadays named La Civitucola, some three kilometres north of present-day Capena (which was called Leprignano until 1933).
+A medieval ruin known as il Castellaccio has locally become synonymous with the site as a whole and is shown in the photo below.
 Ancient Capena was a thriving town, situated close to the Tiber river and the sanctuary and commercial hub of Lucus Feroniae, from the time of its foundation in the Iron Age to the end of the Roman Empire.

 The Capenati were one of the Italic peoples that prospered in Lazio before the advent of Rome.
 The tribe’s culture had its own original aspects but external influences were also apparent.
 Its people spoke a quite distinct language allied to Etruscan, which was similar to Latin but with Sabine influences.
 The lands of the ancient Capenate tribe were located along the right bank of the Tiber: including the present-day towns of Capena, Fiano, Morlupo, Castelnuovo and Riano.